cloudfoundry/docs-cfcr/docs/installing/deploying-kubo.md

 Before completing the procedures in this topic, you must have deployed BOSH for Kubo and configured routing.
 For more information, see the [Preparing](/installing/#step-1-prepare-your-iaas) section for your IaaS.

+This topic describes how to deploy a standard Kubo installation.
+If you want to deploy a customized Kubo installation, see the [Customizing Kubo](customizing-kubo/) topic.

 !!! tip
 	If you encounter problems when installing Kubo, see the [Troubleshooting Kubo](../managing/troubleshooting.md) topic.